groboclown/nightjar-mesh/README.md

 The construction of the proxy configuration comes from these layers of data:

-1. The network definition.  *Defined through the deployment map abstraction.*
+1. The network definition.  *Defined through the discovery map extension point.*
     1. Which services to use, and where are they?
     1. What URI paths do they respond to, and how should they be weighted?
 1. Access definition.  *Defined in the construction of the service data.*
     1. Which services and other meshes are available to each service and gateway?
     1. Which routes for those services should this allow access to?
-1. Envoy configuration.  *Defined in the envoy configuration templates.*
+1. Envoy configuration.  *Defined in the envoy configuration templates, accessed through the data store extension point.*
     1. Envoy configuration template files, which can be defined at a high level, or specialized on a per service, deployment color, or service-mesh basis.

 The services call out to other by sending a request to the Envoy proxy directly, rather than to a DNS name that Envoy reroutes through ip table changes.
-This makes the Envoy container setup require fewer permissions.
+This makes the Envoy container setup require fewer docker permissions.

 ## Supported Infrastructure

 Nightjar has a series of well defined data formats that allow it to run with any number of backing technology.
 It uses [extension points](docs/extension-points.md), programs with a well-defined interface, to provide integration with other technologies.

+**TODO This needs a fixin'**

 ### AWS - Cloud Map